fdch/mmdb/README.md

 This patch can be used to:

--  perform a query to the `JSON` data base (C) to get indices, based on
+-  perform a query to the `JSON` database (C) to get indices, based on
 -  multiple descriptors (color, brightness, smoothness, blobiness, etc.),
 -  visualize the queries for live editing with the `sh display` program